POptUS/IBCDFO/docs/python_dev_env.rst

   * Generate and render |ibcdfo|'s documentation locally in HTML
-  * Documentation is built from the code in the local clone rather than code installed into python.
+  * Documentation is built from the code in the local clone rather than code installed into Python to support quick, interactive documentation work

+..
     * ``tox -e pdf``

       * Generate and render |ibcdfo|'s documentation locally as a PDF file
-  * Documentation is built from the code in the local clone rather than code installed into python.
+      * Documentation is built from the code in the local clone rather than code installed into Python.
       * This task uses ``make`` and requires a LaTeX installation.

 Additionally, you can run any combination of the above such as ``tox -e report,coverage``.